 How to make icing thinner?
 Mix in a little more heavy cream or milk into the mixture to make it thinner.
 Don't add too much, or else it will become runny.

 How much frosting is needed for cookies?
 This depends on the size of your cookies.
 The bigger the cookie, the more icing you will need.
 The quantity also depends on whether you are spreading a thin buttercream layer with a spatula or if you are piping a thick design on top of the cookie.
-A 3 inch cookie will need about 1 tbsp frosting.
+A 3 inch cookie will need about 1 tablespoon frosting.

 All ingredients should be at room temperature.
 Because they blend together smoothly and evenly.